hjdhjd/homebridge-unifi-protect/docs/Troubleshooting.md

 There are lots of things that can go wrong with video streaming, unfortunately.
 I want to start by providing a bit of background on how streaming actually works in HomeKit, homebridge and this plugin before getting into where things can break.

 #### Background
-The good news is that the video streams coming from UniFi Protect tend to work well without needing any significant manipulation to make them accessible through HomeKit.
-Since we can [transmux](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/Autoconfiguration.md#transcoding-and-transmuxing) the RTSP streams coming from Protect, HBUP has very modest CPU horsepower requirements when streaming locally, by default.
+Read about [video autoconfiguration in HBUP](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/Autoconfiguration.md) for a primer on how stream selection, transcoding, and transmuxing works in HBUP.

-  * The key to HomeKit video streaming, especially when streaming non-locally (i.e. away from home), is understanding that **HomeKit decides what quality it wants to request, not the end user, nor HBUP**.
+  * The key to HomeKit video streaming, is understanding that **HomeKit decides what quality it wants to request, not the end user, nor HBUP**.
 What this means in practice is that you have no control over what HomeKit requests and what it can handle in response to that request when it comes to video streaming size and quality.
-There are options in HBUP to override these quality settings, but I would encourage you to get up and running with a basic configuration first before tweaking options.
+There are options in HBUP to override these quality settings, but I would encourage you to get up and running first before tweaking options.

-  * UniFi Protect allows you to have up to three different RTSP streams available per camera (for most camera types).
+  * UniFi Protect typically allows you to have up to three different RTSP streams available per camera (for most camera types).
 Each stream represents a different quality level - *High*, *Medium*, and *Low*, and you may choose to stream using any of them so long as they are enabled (HBUP [autoconfigures](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/Autoconfiguration.md) all the available RTSP streams, if it has the permissions to do so in Protect).

 When HomeKit requests a stream of a specific quality, HBUP selects a stream that's closest to what's being requested, and send that back to your device.
 You can see that when you look at the Homebridge logs:

 ```
 Streaming request from 1.2.3.4: 1280x720@30fps, 299 kbps.
-Using 1280x720@30fps (Medium), 2,000 kbps.
+Transcoding 1280x720@30fps (Medium), 2,000 kbps.
 ```

-What the above means is that a HomeKit client, in this case an iPhone, is requesting a stream of quality 1280x720@30fps.
+What the above means is that a HomeKit client, in this case an iPhone, is requesting a stream of quality 1280x720@30fps at a bitrate of 299kbps.
 In response, HBUP looks at the available RTSP streams on the camera, an AI Pro, and selected the `Medium` RTSP profile to use.

-You can read about autoconfiguration of RTSP streams in HBUP in the [autoconfiguration documentation](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/Autoconfiguration.md).

 #### Video Streaming Issues
 This brings us to where the problems people encounter can come from.
 When that stream comes from Protect to HBUP, it's processed by `FFmpeg` before being sent on it's way to your iPhone.
 I've taken time to tune the parameters used within FFmpeg for Protect to get things working just right.
 Despite that, it's not always perfect.